Offbeatmammal/GridBuddy/README.md

 Allows organizers to define multiple races within an event, create a list of grid officials, populate original race grids following qualifying with immediate distribution.

-Grids are currently entered using a bulk form (which, similar to grid sheet layouts, orients to match grid sheets for the event), Ideally this would be an automated input from Natsoft etc.
+Grids are currently entered using a bulk form (which, similar to grid sheet layouts, orients to match grid sheets for the event, and set to a default number of rows per event), Ideally this would be an automated input from Natsoft etc.

 Once a grid has been created, the Grid Chief can assign team members to specific rows (and green flag)